ucb-ist-drupal/ucberkeley_cas-7/README.md

 Here's what to do:

 1. Disable UCB CAS by un-checking its entry at /admin/modules and clicking submit (or by using drush).
-2. Do not tell Drupal to "uninstall" UCB CAS.
+2. (Do not tell Drupal to "uninstall" UCB CAS.
 Also do not "uninstall" the CAS module.
 By this we mean do not use the "Uninstall" tab which is available at the /admin/modules path when you are logged into your site as an administrator.
-Also do not use the drush pm-uninstall command to uninstall these modules.
+Also do not use the drush pm-uninstall command to uninstall these modules.)
 3. Using your file manager simply remove the ucb_cas folder from your site (look under /sites/all/modules or /profiles).
-4. Check that you have added the other modules required by UC Berkeley CAS to your site.
+4. Check that you have added and enabled the other modules required by UC Berkeley CAS to your site.
 (These modules (cas, cas_attributes, ldap...) might already be in the ucberkeley_cas folder.)
 5. Enable UC Berkeley CAS.
+(At this point you may see a message about ucb_envconf.
+See the instructions below.)
 6. Run update.php

 At this point it's a good idea to: